 Even though Sean was getting help in special ed. a couple of hours a day, it just didn’t seem like that was going to be a solution.
 The rest of the regular class was still passing him up.

 I had also felt that my son was very intelligent.
 His learning problems didn’t make sense to me because of his intelligence.
-He was an early talker, and at age 3 you could carry on a conversation with him that he would understand.
+He was an early talker, and at age 3, you could carry on a conversation with him that he would understand.

-My next idea was to home school, and Sean was very eager for me to do it.
+My next idea was to homeschool, and Sean was very eager for me to do it.
 It wasn’t an easy decision, but I took him out of public school in the middle of 2nd grade.

 Eye problems detected

-The problem had to do with how well his eyes worked together, and the more we learned, it became apparent that Sean’s eyes just didn’t work well together.
+The problem had to do with how well his eyes worked together, and the more we learned, it became apparent that Sean’s eyes didn’t work well together.
 Especially the right eye, which I soon discovered he would briefly and quickly try to cover in order to read.
 Sean thought that seeing the way he did was normal because he never knew anything else.

-So we had Sean do vision therapy at their clinic, which is basically eye exercises.
+So we had Sean do vision therapy at their clinic, which is basically a series of eye exercises.
 After 3 1/2 months of vision therapy, it seemed his eyes were fixed.
 I now believe that any child having difficulty in school should have more in-depth vision screening.
 Here is a website that has more details about vision therapy: http://www.visiontherapy.org

 Not the end of the road

-Sean was frustrated too.
+Sean was frustrated, too.
 He would say, “I’m just stupid!”
 I told him, “Never say that, if you were really stupid, I would just give up, but have I given up?”
 “No!” he said.

 Edublox gets discovered